Raj-Purohith-Arjun/AI-VIDEO-SUMMARIZATION/README.md

-# YouTube Video Summarizer with Mixtral, Whisper, and GPT-3
+# AI Video Summarizer with Mixtral, Whisper, and GPT-3

 This project leverages the power of language models like GPT-3, Whisper, and Mixtral, combined with AWS infrastructure, to efficiently process and summarize YouTube videos.
 The system uses Whisper for accurate audio transcription, GPT-3 for generating concise video summaries, and AWS EC2 instances to minimize latency during large model execution.
 Additionally, a dynamic quiz generation system is implemented using Flask, HTML, and JavaScript to engage users with video content.